 Machine learning offers the potential to quickly analyse large quantities of data that are now available as a result of using remote patient monitoring systems like GDm-Health, enabling the development of algorithms that can provide risk predictions to support clinical decision making.
 Predicting the need for pharmacological treatment could likely benefit pregnant women with diabetes by improving glycaemic control, potentially leading to improved perinatal outcomes and avoiding complications.

-Through the analysis of 411,785 blood glucose readings from 3,029 anonymised patient records, Sensyne developed a machine learning model that identifies when a woman needs to switch to medications (Insulin or Metformin) by analysing the data related to blood glucose and other risk factors.
+Through the analysis of 411,785 blood glucose readings from 3,029 de-identified and anonymised patient records, Sensyne developed a machine learning model that identifies when a woman needs to switch to medications (Insulin or Metformin) by analysing the data related to blood glucose and other risk factors.

 Repeat testing showed the Sensyne algorithm (called SYNE-GDM) reliably predicted requirement for pharmacological therapy, out-performing against a heuristic currently used in clinical settings which simply relies on counting the number of alerts generated in the last three days.
 The next steps are to further evaluate this algorithm in real clinical settings.